-My name is (Mr) Narinder Kapur – I am a London-based Consultant Neuropsychologist and visiting Professor of Neuropsychology at University College London.
+My name is (Prof) Narinder Kapur – I am a London-based Consultant Neuropsychologist and visiting Professor of Neuropsychology at University College London.
 I have over 40 years’ experience working in the National Health Service, most of that time as Head of Neuropsychology in a major neurosciences centre, in Southampton and in Cambridge.
 I have authored or edited four books in the area of Neuropsychology, including one on memory disorders, and I am past-President of the British Neuropsychological Society.
 I received a Lifetime Achievement award from my professional body, the British Psychological Society.
 I set up the first Memory Aids Clinic in the country, at Addenbrooke’s Hospital in Cambridge.
 I won an award for this clinic, for my book The Paradoxical Brain, and for my article, On the Pursuit of Clinical Excellence.
 I am currently writing the second edition of my book, Injured Brains of Medical Minds: Views from Within.

 Clinics I practice from

-I have clinics in Harrow, in central London and in Leeds.
-I also carry out home visits in the UK.
+I have clinics in Harrow, north-west London.
+I also carry out home visits in the UK and, if required, abroad.

 As a consultant neuropsychologist, I carry out neuropsychological assessment for diagnostic purposes such as dementia diagnosis.
 I also prepare medicolegal reports for law firms, dealing with issues in brain injury patients such as condition and prognosis, and with issues such as clinical negligence.
 I offer cognitive rehabilitation for those who have suffered a brain injury.